Thirumandhamkunnu Temple Darshan 2025: Booking & Prices

 Mangalya Pooja (Marriage Blessings)

-The Mangalya Pooja is the only pooja offered at Thirumandhamkunnu Temple to seek the grace for a happy and peaceful married life.
-People perform this pooja on Fridays, Sundays, and Tuesdays, are specifically observed as holy days for the observance of this pooja.
+The Mangalya Pooja is the only pooja which is offered at Thirumandhamkunnu Temple, the main aim to seek the grace for a happy and peaceful married life.
+People perform this pooja on Fridays, Sundays and even Tuesdays depends on the schedule, these are days specifically observed as holy days for the observance of this pooja.
 The Mangalya Pooja cost varies as follows:

 • First Year: Rs.
 600